 - Retain the existing RC zoning in the Rural Buffer neighborhood for continued water quality protection in the Patuxent Primary Management Area. - Incorporate shade-creating elements into building and site design with any new development or redevelopment, including but not limited to: - o including large canopy tree species in its landscaping; - o using awnings and canopies over doors and windows; and - o orienting buildings to try to provide shade to any public or outdoor gathering space. - Maintain existing shade trees to the extent feasible and plant new shade trees in strategic locations that will eventually overarch MD 108 and MD 650, including at the entry points to the village. - Promote existing tree programs such as Reforest Montgomery to increase shade and canopy coverage on private properties.

-Council staff concurs with the Planning Board's environmental recommendations.
+PHED Committee recommendations (2-0): Councilmembers Riemer and Friedson concur with the Planning Board's environmental recommendations.

 F. Recommendations for Historic Preservation